-Observing proposals must contain a scientific case, a summary of the proposed observing programme, a list of desired instrument modes and configurations, a target list, and a precise definition of required observing conditions (seeing, atmospheric transparency, lunar illumination, etc.).
+Observing proposals must contain a scientific case, a summary of the proposed observing programme, a list of desired instrument modes and configurations, a target list, and a precise definition of required observing conditions (seeing in V band at zenith, atmospheric transparency, lunar illumination, etc.).

 In addition, a calculation of the number of hours/nights of observing time needed to accomplish the scientific goals must be carried out and summarized in the proposal.
 It is therefore important that proposers consult technical documentation or instrument experts regarding the instrument capabilities and sensitivities.
-The overheads webpage provides more details on how calculate overheads with different instrument setups using the Phase 2 Preparation Tool (P2PP).
+The overheads webpage provides a summary table of all the overheads that should be accounted for.
+A more detailed computation can be obtained by running the Phase 2 Preparation Tool (P2PP) in tutorial mode.

-The definitions of the observing conditions for Phase 1 and Phase 2 can be found on the Observing Conditions webpage.
+The definitions of the observing conditions for Phase 1 and Phase 2 can be found on the Observing Conditions webpage, which also shows the probability of the combined sky transparency and seeing values being realised throughout the year at Paranal.